wahyudiniko/face-recognition-security-camera-system-and-intruder-detector-based-on-internet-of-things/README.md

 ## Alert
-When an unidentified person is detected, an e-mail will be sending to receiver email.
+When an unidentified person is detected, an e-mail will be sending to the receiver email.

 This is the display in web browser.